desktopsetup/BadOS/README.md

 The "Discord Spam" Script

-Description : Automatically types out a certain text and sends it quickly
+Description : Automatically types out a certain text and sends it quickly (works with more apps besides discord

 ㅤ